The Getty

 Guide terms

-Guide Terms are records that serve as place savers to create a level in the hierarchy under which the AAT can collocate related concepts.
+Guide Terms are AAT records that serve as place savers to create a level in the hierarchy under which the AAT can collocate related concepts.
 Guide terms are not used by end users for indexing or cataloging.
+They should be constructed as a phrase

-Angled brackets around guide terms are applied when the data is published.
-The data itself does not include angled brackets or parentheses around qualifiers, which are stored in a separate field.
-In displays and whenever published, guide terms should beenclosed in angled brackets (e.g., <costume by function>).
+Guide terms are typographically distinguished from concept records in displays by enclosure in angled brackets.
+In AAT, the record is flagged as Guide Term, but the data itself does not include angled brackets.
+(This is also true of the parentheses displayed around qualifiers, which are stored in a separate field from terms.)
+In displays and whenever published, guide terms should be closed in angled brackets (e.g., <costume by function>).

 Elimination of incorrect guide terms: In order to correct overly complex hierarchical levels and to eliminate guide terms that do not follow ISO standards, certain guide terms in AAT are being gradually changed to Concept records, or are eliminated entirely.
 Hint: In English, if the proposed guide term does not contain the word "for" or "by," it should probably be a concept record, not a guide term.